newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/evaluate-your-location-cosmetology.md

 callToActionText: ""
 issuingAgency: ""
 ---
-Cosmetology businesses will have their site inspected to ensure they meet New Jersey's shop requirements.
-When you look for a location, make sure it can meet the State's requirements among your other business considerations.
+Your cosmetology business needs to be inspected to ensure it meets New Jersey's shop requirements.
+When you look for a location, make sure it can meet the State's requirements, among your other business considerations.

 - - -